 The Navigators are a select group of WSC students who have demonstrated academic achievement and leadership on campus.
 The Navigators are composed of many unique individuals whose activities and involvement are diverse.
-The main mission of the Navigator team is to provide a favorable image of WSC prospective students, parents, high school guidance counselors and the larger community.
+The main mission of the Navigator team is to provide a favorable image of WSC to its many publics: prospective students, parents, high school guidance counselors, and the larger community.

 What would be my responsibilities?

 The Navigators are the official student representatives of the College.
 In this role, Navigators conduct the campus experience, student panels, and serve as hosts for a variety of campus events.
-More importantly, the Navigators are the official Wayne State storytellers.
-They tell stories about why they chose to attend WSC, experiences students can have here, why they choose to re-enroll every year and the career possibilities when they graduate.
-We know that no one remembers numbers; so instead, we tell stories.
+More importantly, the Navigators are the official group who tell stories!
+That’s right, they tell stories about why they chose to attend WSC, experiences students can have here, why they choose to re-enroll every year, and the career possibilities when they graduate!
+We know that no one remembers numbers…so instead, we tell stories!

 What kind of time commitment is involved?

-The Navigators have a standard of excellence the college relies upon daily.
-Navigators must be virtuous while committing themselves to the college at the highest level.
+The Navigators have a standard of excellence that the College relies on daily.
+Navigators must be virtuous while committing themselves to the College at the highest level.
 In doing so, Navigators will find their largest time commitments in the following areas:

-- Other events: Homecoming, commencement, athletic recruitment (often weekends)
+- Other events like Homecoming, Commencement, and athletic recruitment (often weekend events)

 - Mandatory attendance at bi-monthly meetings